gridgain-solutions/ignite-in-k8s/benchmark/README.md

 The intended result is 5 servers: 3 server nodes, 1 client/shim node, and 1 benchmark node.

-The 3 server nodes and the 1 client node should contain in $HOME:
+Each of the nodes should contain in $HOME:
-(1) At most two startup scripts copied from the repo home folder to the $HOME folder (for each of the 3 server nodes and the 1 client node).
+(1) At most two startup (or benchmark) scripts copied from the repo/branch folder 'home' to the Unbuntu $HOME folder.
-    The startup scripts are:
+    The startup/benchmark scripts are:
     For server node 1: start-etcd1.sh and start-ignite.sh
     For server node 2: start-etcd2.sh and start-ignite.sh
     For server node 3: start-etcd3.sh and start-ignite.sh
     For the client/shim node: start-ignite-etcd-shim.sh
+    For the benchmark node: etcd-bm-write-all.sh and ignite-etcd-bm-write-all.sh

 (2) A 'dev' folder that should contain the following sub-folders:
     etcd  go  igk8s  igk8s-config  ignite